Are you considering submitting a nomination for the 2018 ASTech Awards?

 Heed the words of one adjudicator: Sometimes the quality of the work as described does not lead the judges to believe the nomination worthy of the award.
 Some need more time, some need more success, some need to carefully read the criteria and perhaps consider which category the nomination falls in and some frankly are not worthy of an award.
 The judges are looking for significant lasting achievement, truly innovative use of knowledge or true generation of new knowledge and understanding, with an impact on Alberta.
 Some nominees were thought to be good practitioners but were not thought to be innovative so some of the awards which clearly are looking for innovation were not deemed to fit.

-This is a competition.
+This is a competition and these are prestigious awards.
 You must be deemed the best in your category to win.

 You may be nominated in a year when the quality of nominations is extraordinary.
 Expect this will be the case and be determined to show the judges your best self.
 Do not cut and paste from other marketing or nomination documents; treat this process respectfully and with the full attention it deserves.

-The ASTech Awards are the most prestigious honour in Science and Technology in Alberta.
+The ASTech Awards are the most prestigious honours in Science and Technology in Alberta.
 We do not honour anything less than outstanding achievement.

 Avoid making baseless claims.